github9175/JOS-operating-system/Lab4 note.md

 means that p->context must hold the process’s kernel thread variables, that no CPU is executing on the process’s kernel stack, that no CPU’s %cr3 refers to the process’s page table, and that no CPU’s proc refers to the process.

+Scheduling and locks help conceal the existence of one process from another, but so far we have no abstractions that help processes intentionally interact.
+Sleep and wakeup fill that void, allowing one process to sleep waiting for an event and another process to wake it up once the event has happened.
+Sleep and wakeup are often called sequence coordination or conditional synchronization mechanisms, and there are many other similar mechanisms in the operating systems literature.